🇳🇿

 Small towns outside the main centres

-Much of rural New Zealand — the King Country, Southland, rural Hawke's Bay, inland Marlborough — operates on a traditional food culture where vegan options may not extend beyond a supermarket aisle.
+Much of rural New Zealand, including the King Country, Southland, rural Hawke's Bay, and inland Marlborough, operates on a traditional food culture where vegan options may amount to a supermarket aisle and little else.
 Cafés in small towns sometimes offer nothing suitable.
-Plan provisions before leaving the main highways; a Four Square or New World in even a small town is far more useful than holding out for a restaurant.
+A Four Square or New World in even a small town is far more useful than holding out for a restaurant.
+Plan provisions before leaving the main highways.

 🏡